isc-projects/kea/doc/sphinx/arm/hooks-run-script.rst

 .. note::

-   Currently the functionality underneath 'sync' parameter is not implemented and enabling synchronous calls to external scripts is not supported.
+   Currently, enabling synchronous calls to external scripts is not supported.

 .. _hooks-run-script-hook-points:

-This library has several hook points functions implemented which will be called at the specific packet processing stage.
+This library has several hook-point functions implemented, which are called at the specific packet-processing stage.

 The dhcpv4 hook points: